ProjectLocus/ProjectDocs/README.md

 # Project Docs:
+Contains various files related to JoinMe.
+All important documentation for JoinMe can be found in other repositories and this repository should be disregarded.
+[Please refer to our pages](https://projectlocus.github.io/join_me_backend/)

 # User Stories:
 * As a user I want to be able to send an invitation to other people who I can see.
   * As a user I want to be able to invite one other person out to coffee.